soumya-jit-datta/soumya-jit-datta.github.io/_pages/links.md

 {% include base_path %}

 Here I will put various links that I come across while browsing internet.
-Most of them will be related to academics.
+Most of them will be related to physics.